+Security is a serious concern.
+Besides actually making payments secure with SSL, tell people about it.
 This is an example of a form made to look secure:

-- SSL logo
+- SSL logo.

 - Written statement: “Secure credit card payment.
 This is a secure 128-bit SSL encrypted payment.”

-- Explanations for expiry and security code
+- Explanations for expiry and security code.

-Sure, you have to deal with PCI compliance and there’s a risk of getting hacked, but you will make so much more money off of returning users.
-When people don’t need to enter their billing info anymore, buying becomes a 1-click thing.
-Amazon is killing it largely because of this: friction for returning buyers has been almost completely removed!
+Sure, you have to deal with PCI compliance, and there’s a risk of getting hacked, but you will make so much more money off returning users.
+When people don’t need to enter their billing info, buying becomes a one-click process.

-Start your eCommerce optimization efforts at the checkout flow.
+Start your ecommerce optimization efforts at the checkout flow.
 Relative gains here will result in very nice absolute sums.